-- Works have started at most parks, including Birrarung Park, Braeside Park, Brimbank Park, Dandenong Ranges National Park, Jells Park, Karkarook Park, Mornington Peninsula National Park and Point Cook Coastal Park.
+- Works are complete at Braeside Park, Brimbank Park, Cardinia Reservoir Park, Dandenong Ranges National Park, Greenvale Park, Jells Park, Karkarook Park, Mornington Peninsula National Park, Organ Pipes National Park and Westerfolds Park.

 Note, project scope and timelines for each park can be found via the map below.

 This project is being delivered on Bunurong Country and Wurundjeri Country.

 The Victorian Government’s $21 million Urban Parks Active Wellbeing Program is delivering upgrades to 21 parks across Melbourne, making improvements that will provide people with more opportunities to connect with nature within an urban setting and support the health and wellbeing of local communities.

 As part of this project, 18 of Melbourne’s most popular parks will receive new and upgraded visitor facilities, such as barbecues, picnic tables and shelters, toilets, pathways and playgrounds.

 Search the map below for an overview on what is planned to be delivered at each park and when.
 Please note, project scope and timelines are subject to on-ground and construction industry conditions, and environmental and cultural heritage assessments, and may change as the project progresses.

 We'll share photos of works happening across the 18 parks as they become available.
 You can view them above or via the link below:

 The upgrades completed as part of this project will uplift the visitor experience at 18 parks across Melbourne and will provide more opportunities for active recreation in parks for people of all abilities.